adam-versed/agentic-ide-toolbox/README.md

 - Explicitly request adherence to specific rules if needed
 - If using cursor add [mermaid_best_practices.md](mermaid-diagram-guidelines.md) as a project rule
   - avoids syntax errors with ERD diagrams

+## Adapt to your use cases

+- This framework is adaptable and flexible
+- The current example and templates work for a generic level of complexity
+- If you require more detail or different formating:
+  - alter the corresponding pattern and example md files to your taste
+  - add additional documents to generation process
+- Maybe additional additional steps to the analysis step i.e. add a github search through MCP

 ## Alternative LLM Usage